gabepsilva/modularApp/README.md

 ### Authentication

+The application uses Clerk for authentication with Memcached caching for JWT tokens:

+1. JWT tokens are validated using Clerk's API
+2. Validated tokens are stored in Memcached for faster subsequent requests
+3. This improves performance by reducing API calls to Clerk
-The application uses Clerk for authentication.
-All item endpoints are protected and require a valid JWT token.
+4. All item endpoints are protected and require a valid JWT token

 To access protected endpoints: